AntonisGkortzis/islander/guide.md

 * [Where to eat](#foodHydra)

 #### <a name="discoverHydra"></a>Discover Hydra
-Hydra is a pisturesque island close to Athens known for the stone mansions and the lack of cars or other motor vehicles.
+Hydra is a picturesque island close to Athens known for the stone mansions and the lack of cars or other motor vehicles.
 The transport is done on foot, by boat or riding a donkey.
 Strolling across the island is fully recommended if you are a fan of walking in the nature seeing the sea from above.
 The towns and villages close to Hydra Town that you can visit are Vlichos and Mandraki but there are also Zogkeika, Limnioza, Klimaki, Zogeri, Molos and Palamidas further away.

 #### <a name="dontForgetHydra"></a>Don't forget to visit